WebAssembly/exception-handling/document/core/exec/instructions.rst

 Exception Handling
 ~~~~~~~~~~~~~~~~~~

-The following auxiliary rules define the semantics of handling thrown exceptions
+The following auxiliary rules define the semantics of entering and exiting exception handlers through :ref:`try <syntax-try>` instructions and handling thrown exceptions.
-inside :ref:`throw contexts <syntax-ctxt-throw>`, such as installing, searching for,
-and exiting an :ref:`exception handler <syntax-handler>` :math:`\CATCHN_n`.

 .. _exec-handler-enter: